Board Layout & Components

-At the center of it all is International Rectifier's IR35217, a poorly-documented, dual-output, multi-phase controller able to provide six phases for the GPU and two additional phases.
+At the center of it all is International Rectifier's IR35217, a poorly-documented dual-output multi-phase controller able to provide six phases for the GPU and two others.
 A closer look reveals 12 regulator circuits though, not just six.
 This is a result of doubling, allowing the load from each phase to be distributed between two regulator circuits.

 Six IR3598 interleaved MOSFET drivers on the back of the board are responsible for the doubling.
 These are the parts we pointed out earlier.
-The following video we created using AMD's Frontier Edition card starts at idle and shows how the PWM controller switches the load back and forth between circuits.
+The following video was taken at idle and shows how the PWM controller switches the load back and forth between the circuits.
 This keeps efficiency high by using only one phase, but also avoids overloading a single circuit over prolonged periods of time.

 The actual voltage conversion for each of the 12 regulator circuits is handled by an IRF6811 on the high side and an IRF6894 on the low side, which also contains the necessary Schottky diode.
 Both are International Rectifier HEXFETs that we've seen AMD use before.

 For the coils, AMD went with encapsulated ferrite core chokes that are soldered in the front.
 At 190nH, their inductivity is a bit lower than the 220nH we often see.

 The memory's one phase is supplied by the IR35217 as well.
 One phase is plenty, since on-package HBM2 needs a lot less power.
 A CHL815 gate driver is found on the back of the board.
 For the voltage converters, AMD went with ON Semiconductor's NTMFD4C85N, a dual N-channel MOSFET that supplies the high and low sides.